melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_MRFSS_dockside_writeup_NCA.md

 [-@Stephens2004] recommended including all trips above a threshold where the false negatives and false positives are equally balanced.
-However, this does not have any biological relevance and for this data set, and we assume that if a vermilion was landed, the anglers fished in appropriate habitat, especially given vermilion is strongly associated with rocky habitat.
+However, this does not have any biological relevance and for this data set, and we assume that if a vermilion rockfish was landed, the anglers fished in appropriate habitat, especially given vermilion rockfish is strongly associated with rocky habitat.

 Stephens and MacCall [-@Stephens2004] proposed filtering (excluding) trips from the index standardization based on a criterion of balancing the number of false positives and false negatives.
-False positives (FP) are trips that are predicted to catch a vermilion based on the species composition of the catch, but did not.
-False negatives (FN) are trips that were not predicted to catch a vermilion, given the catch composition, but caught at least one.
+False positives (FP) are trips that are predicted to catch a vermilion rockfish based on the species composition of the catch, but did not.
+False negatives (FN) are trips that were not predicted to catch a vermilion rockfish, given the catch composition, but caught at least one.
 The Stephens-MacCall filtering method identified the probability of occurrence at which the rate of "false positives" equals "false negatives" of 0.35.
-The trips selected using this criteria were compared to an alternative method including all the "false positive" trips, regardless of the probability of encountering vermilion.
+The trips selected using this criteria were compared to an alternative method including all the "false positive" trips, regardless of the probability of encountering vermilion rockfish.
-This assumes that if vermilion were caught, the anglers must have fished in appropriate habitat during the trip.
+This assumes that if vermilion rockfish were caught, the anglers must have fished in appropriate habitat during the trip.
 The catch included in this index is "sampler-examined" and the samplers are well trained in species identification.

-The threshold probability that balances FP and FN excludes 1182 trips that did not catch a vermilion (52% of the trips), and 188 trips (8% of the data) that caught a vermilion.
-We retained the latter set of trips (FN), assuming that catching a vermilion indicates that a non-negligible fraction of the fishing effort occurred in habitat where vermilion occur.
-Only “true negatives” (the 1182 trips that neither caught vermilion, nor were predicted to catch them by the model) were excluded from the index standardization.
-The final dataset selected included 1083 trips, 70% of which encountered vermilion.
+The threshold probability that balances FP and FN excludes 1182 trips that did not catch a vermilion rockfish (52% of the trips), and 188 trips (8% of the data) that caught a vermilion rockfish.
+We retained the latter set of trips (FN), assuming that catching a vermilion rockfish indicates that a non-negligible fraction of the fishing effort occurred in habitat where vermilion rockfish occur.
+Only “true negatives” (the 1182 trips that neither caught vermilion rockfish, nor were predicted to catch them by the model) were excluded from the index standardization.
+The final dataset selected included 1083 trips, 70% of which encountered vermilion rockfish.
 Sample sizes by the factors selected to model are in Tables
 \@ref(tab:tab-region-mrfss) and \@ref(tab:tab-year-mrfss).